-- ▶ Never dismantle the battery.
+- ► Never dismantle the battery.

 - Avoid contact with skin.

 - ▶ Do not inhale vapours.

-2.3 Requirements for riders
+2.3 Requirements for the rider

-The rider must have the required mental capacity and physical and motor skills to ride on public roads.
+The rider must have adequate physical, motor and mental abilities to ride on public roads.
 A minimum age of 14 years is recommended.